Yep, that sounds slow.

 More precisely, each computer’s core can only do one thing at a time.
 A dual-core machine can do exactly and only two things at a time, a quad-core can do four, and so on.

-Be it one core or dozens, to you and me it looks like one computer doing several things at once — many more things than it has cores with which to do them.
+Be it one core or dozens, to you and me it looks like one computer doing several things at once — many more things than it has cores.

 The magic is that the computer is constantly switching back and forth between all those things so quickly that it looks like they’re all happening at once.
 They’re not.

 When one program needs all of the CPU’s attention, other programs that also need the CPU might not get enough time to do their work.
 Exactly how that manifests on modern multi-core machines depends on how the software was written.

-If the software was written assuming a single CPU — so-called “single-threaded” software — you’ll see one core of a multi-core processor fully used while the other cores remain available for other things.
+If the software was written assuming a single CPU — so-called “single-threaded” software — you’ll see one core of a multi-core processor fully used1 while the other cores remain available for other things.
 You might see a solid 25% CPU usage on a quad-core computer, for example.

 On the other hand, if the software was written to utilize all available CPUs — “multi-threaded” software — it’s not uncommon for a CPU hog to fully utilize all the available CPUs.

 Sometimes, it’s the right thing to do; what you’ve asked the program to do requires all available computing power.

 Sometimes, it’s a bug or a sign of some other problem.

 Right-click on the clock and click on Task Manager.
 The initial view may be exceptionally unhelpful.

-By default, Task Manager only displays those programs you’ve explicitly run.2 We want to know about everything, including the software that makes up Windows itself.
+By default, Task Manager only displays those programs you’ve explicitly run.3 We want to know about everything, including the software making up Windows itself.

 Click on More details near the bottom of the window.

 Not only will you see many more programs listed, you’ll see the system resources each is using.

 Click on the “CPU” column header.
 This will sort the list of running software in order of decreasing processor usage.